ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 The pattern documented in 2024/2025 is not new.
 The *Postbag* section has shown the same structural imbalance for **many years**:
+a small group of conservative, often provocative commentators dominated the visible section.
-a small cluster of high‑volume, ideologically extreme commentators dominates the visible discourse, while analytical or balanced contributions are frequently removed.
+They represent a minority of the overall readership, but their comments remained visible while many others were removed.

 | Commentator | Number of comments | Percent |
 |-------------|--------------------|---------|